 Forward-thinking investors spend much of their investment effort on securing enough funds and future income to live comfortably in retirement.
 Many of those investors understand that their retirement fund needs to include enough money to protect themselves and their family against the costs of catastrophic or long-term health issues.

 But investors protect themselves in different ways, and many investors do not protect themselves enough.
-Spectrem’s new study, The Convergence of Health and Wealth, determines how much financial planning investors have done to ensure that their family and their portfolio can withstand the costs of long-term illness.
+Spectrem’s new study, When Health Impacts Wealth, determines how much financial planning investors have done to ensure that their family and their portfolio can withstand the costs of long-term illness.

 Some of the topics covered in the study include: